-No alternative options have been outlined as no further direct decisions by Cabinet are sought in relation to the HAMP Annual Information Report 2014.
+No alternative options have been outlined as no further direct decisions by Cabinet are sought in relation to the HAMP Annual Information Report 2015.

 1.8 Appendices:

-Appendix 1: North Tyneside Highway Asset Management Plan 2012-2017 Annual Information Report 1.9 Contact officers:
+Appendix: North Tyneside Highway Asset Management Plan 2012-2017 Annual Information Report 2015

+1.9 Contact officers:

 Mark Newlands, Highways & Infrastructure Manager, tel.
-(0191) 643 6129 Andrew Mollon, Highway Asset Manager, tel.
-(0191) 643 6133 Colin MacDonald, Senior Manager for Technical and Regulatory Services, tel.
-(0191) 643 6620 Alison Campbell, Finance Business Manager, tel.
-(0191) 643 7038 Phil Scott, Head of Environment and Leisure, tel no: (0191) 6437299 1.10 Background information:
+(0191) 643 6129 Ian Jones, Highway Asset Manager, tel.
+(0191) 643 6133 Colin MacDonald, Senior Manager, Technical & Regulatory Services tel.
+(0191) 643 6620 Alison Campbell, Senior Business Partner, tel.
+(0191) 643 7038 Phil Scott, Head of Environment, Housing and Leisure, tel no: (0191) 643 7299

+1.10 Background information:

-The following background papers have been used in the compilation of this report and are available at the officer of the author:
+The following background information has been used in the compilation of this report and is available at the office of the author:

-North Tyneside Highway Asset Management Plan 2012 to 2017, available on the Council's website at:
+North Tyneside Highway Asset Management Plan 2012 to 2017, which is available on the Authority's website here

-http://www.northtyneside.gov.uk/browsedisplay.shtml?p ID=527383&p subjectCategory=380

 PART 2 - COMPLIANCE WITH PRINCIPLES OF DECISION MAKING

 2.1 Finance and other resources

 There are no immediate financial and resource implications directly arising from this report.
-However, there are a number of issues contained in the HAMP Annual Information Report which do themselves have long term financial implications for the Authority.
-The report suggests that there remains a significant backlog of highway repairs that will increase if current resources are not maintained.
-It is also stated that Footway maintenance remains a significant challenge and consideration should be given to increased financial investment.
-It is anticipated that these issues will continue to be discussed and considered as part of the Financial Planning and Budget process.
+However, there are a number of issues contained in the HAMP Annual Information Report which do themselves have long term financial implications for the Authority if they are to be addressed.
+The report suggests that there remains a significant backlog of highway repairs that is likely to increase unless current resources are maintained.
+It is anticipated that this issue will continue to be discussed and considered further as part of the Financial Planning and Budget process.

 2.2 Legal

 Under the Highways Act 1980 the Authority has a statutory duty to maintain the adopted highway network.
 There are no legal implications directly arising from this report.

-2.3 Consultation/community engagement
+2.3 Consultation / community engagement

-Customer engagement is a fundamental consideration within the HAMP.
-The HAMP contains a communication plan which is updated annually and ensures that the views of customers are taken into account.
-Typically this will involve initiatives such as resident surveys and member engagement events.
-It is expected that any decisions around changes in maintenance priorities will continue to take into account the needs of customers.
+There are no immediate consultation or community engagement implications directly arising from this report.
+However, community engagement is a prominent feature of the HAMP and it is expected that any decisions around changes in maintenance priorities will continue to take into account the needs of customers.

 2.4 Human rights

 There are no human rights implications directly arising from this report.

 2.5 Equalities and diversity

 There are no equalities and diversity implications directly arising from this report.

 2.6 Risk management

 The risks associated with matters in this report will be managed in accordance with the risk register set out in the Highway Asset Management Plan 2012 to 2017.

 2.7 Crime and disorder

 There are no crime and disorder implications directly arising from this report.

-2.8 Environment and Sustainability
+2.8 Environment and sustainability

 There are no environment and sustainability implications directly arising from this report.
-However, the report informs Cabinet of the condition of the built environment with regard to the highway infrastructure.
+However, the report informs Cabinet of the condition of the built environment with regard to highway infrastructure.

 PART 3 - SIGN OFF

 - Deputy Chief Executive

 - Head(s) of Service

-X

 - Mayor/Cabinet Member(s)

-X

 - Chief Finance Officer

-X

-- Monitoring Officer
+Monitoring Officer

-- Head of Corporate Strategic
+• Head of Corporate Strategy